John-bju/SIL-translation-test/README.md

 <img src="README_pics/Screenshot_20260715_151502.png" width="400" height="800" />

 The benefit and reason why this repo uses this system is that it makes it incredibly easy to switch out images in a document.
-Since screenshots containing english text will not be translated by crowdin the next best solution is to replace these screenshots with ones containing text in the correct language.
+Since screenshots containing english text can not be translated by crowdin the next best solution is to replace these screenshots with ones containing text in the correct language.
 The github workflow will automatically replace the screenshots, however the user still needs to manually supply all screenshots.
-The images are located in images/(language)/(app builder name)/(image folder) and do not need to conform to a specific file format.
+The images are located in images/(language)/(app builder name)/(image folder) for instance "images/en-EN/KAB/KAB02" and do not need to conform to a specific file format.
 Simply drop the images into the correct folder and the workflow will handle the rest.

 ### Workflow

+The github workflow is a script that performs tasks automatically.
+In this case it formats files, translates documents, and outputs pdfs.
+The workflow starts whenever a file is submitted or changed in the repo, or it can be started by following the steps below.

 Navigate to the actions tab.